RohitJaiswal01/World-Layoffs-SQL_Analysis/README.md

 ## ETL
 ## Data Extraction
 The datasets are hosted on GitHub, and we use Python's requests library to fetch them directly into Google Colab.
-And is saved in in csv files to be transformed and cleaned using SQL in MySQL.
+And is saved as a csv file to be transformed and cleaned using SQL in MySQL.

 ## Data Cleaning and Transformation